 Coffee, in fact, generally has a pH of less than 5 (out of 7).
 This means that coffee is acidic, and the only way to make it less so is to somehow change the balance of hydrogen ions.

-Because the goal is to change this balance of hydrogen ions, one of the most effective strategies is to use alkalizing additives.
+Because the goal of reducing the acidity in coffee is ultimately to change this balance of hydrogen ions, one of the most effective strategies is to use alkalizing additives.
 These include over-the-counter items such as Tums, but the easiest option is to simply toss in some baking soda.

 Baking soda has a high pH and this means that it will bring down the acidity of any other compound to which it is added.